jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 .. start-quickstart-infeng-intro

-Real-life agents have non-stationary policies.
-This gives them the ability to learn (infer parameters from observed data) and to adapt (change policy parameters based on observed data).
+Agents should be able to learn (infer parameters from observed data) and to adapt (change policy parameters based on observed data).
 As in observation engines, there might be a cost associated with making inferences:

     + Making an inference can be time costly.

     + Inferring may be rewarding; for example, because it is enjoyable.

-*CoopIHC* provides a generic object called inference engines to updating internal states from observations.
-Although the name might suggest otherwise, these engines may use other mechanisms than statistical inference that update the internal state.
+*CoopIHC* provides a generic object called inference engines to update internal states from observations.
+Although the name might suggest otherwise, these engines may use (any) other mechanisms than statistical inference that update the internal state.
 To create a new inference engine, you can base it off an existing engine or subclass the ``BaseInferenceEngine``.

 .. end-quickstart-infeng-intro